Jumio/mobile-sdk-ios/docs/integration_faq.md

 ## Glossary
 A [quick guide to commonly used abbreviations](integration_glossary.md) throughout the documentation which may not be all that familiar.

+## Simulator Support
+We don't support the use of the Jumio SDK on simulator, please only run it on physical devices.
+When running Jumio SDK in Default UI, an empty ViewController will be presented.
+When running Jumio SDK in Custom UI, the SDK won't provide any functionality.

 ## Jumio Support
 The Jumio development team is constantly striving to optimize the size of our frameworks while increasing functionality, to improve your KYC and to fight fraud.
 If you have any further questions, please reach out to our [support team](mailto:support@jumio.com).